All pupils benefit from our extended day and boarding facilities, whether they are day pupils, full, weekly or flexi-boarders.

 During lunch I might be involved in our extra-curricular programme, SCITLLE (Serve, Create, Inspire, Thrive, Lead, Learn and Explore).
 For me, this includes activities such as debating or Model United Nations.
 On other days, I have the opportunity to go into Hitchin, our local town.

-We have three Houses at the College, Gloucester, Windsor and York.
-Each week we have a House Lunch during where we eat together as a House.
-This gives us a chance to bond with other year groups and after we often go to rehearse for upcoming events or competitions like House Music.
+We have three Houses at PHC, Gloucester, Windsor and York.
+Each term we have House events during which pupils across all year groups work together as a House.
+This gives us a chance to bond with other year groups.

-Following my lessons, I have time after school to work or take part in more SCITTLE activities.
-As Sixth Formers we have a dedicated study area, although we can also use the Libraries.
-We have access to a brand new kitchen area where we can cook, work or catch up with friends, which we all enjoy.
+Following my lessons, I have time after school to take part in more SCITLLE activities or to do my prep.
+As Sixth Formers we have a dedicated study area, and we can also use the Libraries.
+We have access to a spacious and well-equiped kitchen area, and where we can cook, work or catch up with friends, which we all enjoy.

-I find the time after school especially useful for studying or taking part in activities generally as I think it is a good way to really get involved in the school community.
+I find the time after school especially useful for studying or taking part in activities generally as I think it is a good way to really get involved in the whole School community.